John the Revelator / Lilian

 "John the Revelator" / "Lilian" is the second double A-side single released by English electronic music band Depeche Mode, issued on 5 June 2006.
 Both songs are included on the band's eleventh studio album, Playing the Angel (2005), and served as the fourth single from the album.
 The single became another UK top-20 hit for the band, reaching number 18.
 "John the Revelator" was edited down several seconds for the single, while "Lilian" was slightly remixed and the introduction was shortened.

 The single is the first UK double A-side release by the band since "Blasphemous Rumours / Somebody" in 1984.
 "John the Revelator" was played during Depeche Mode's Touring the Angel tour and can be watched on the tour's DVD.
 Dave Gahan also performed "John the Revelator" on his Imposter shows with the band Soulsavers.

 Background

-The song "John the Revelator" is based on the 1930s folk song of the same name.
+"John the Revelator" is based on the 1930s folk song of the same name.
 Martin Gore said in a French interview that the song "talks about faith in God, no matter what.
 It also denounces the belief in a God who punishes and damns.
 In the 'Book of Revelation,' John describes his visions of these seven angels descending, blowing into their seven trumpets and causing plagues, epidemics, and floods that gradually exterminate a large part of humanity.
 Only the true believers remain.
 I do not believe in all that."